MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-lead-scoring.md

 Applies to Dynamics 365 (online), version 9.0.2<br><br/>

-Predictive lead scoring helps you to focus on potential leads to achieve your sales targets.
-To achieve this, lead scoring provides scores for leads to prioritize efforts on quality leads and turn them into opportunities.
-When the score is higher, the more likely that you can convert it into an opportunity.
-These leads are displayed in a system view—and when you select a lead, you can view reasons and influences of that lead to further analyze and build a strategy and turn the lead into an opportunity.
+In a highly competitive market, it is important for you to spend time on quality leads to reach your sales targets.
+So, you must identify and prioritize leads to convert them onto opportunities.
+The Predictive lead scoring of Dynamics 365 AI for Sales provides a scoring model to generate scores for leads that are available for you in your pipeline.
+This model assigns a score between 1 to 100 for leads based on the signals from leads and related entities such as contact and account.
+Using these scores, you can identify and prioritize leads that have more chances of converting into opportunities. <br>
+For example, there are two leads - Lead A and Lead B in your pipeline.
+The lead scoring model applies a score of 80 for Lead A and 50 for Lead B. by looking at the score, you can predict that Lead A has more chances of converting into opportunity and you can engage it.
+Also, you can further analyze why score of Lead B is low by looking at the top reasons that are influencing the score and take a decision to improve this score.

 > [!IMPORTANT]
 > To enable Predictive lead scoring in your organization, contact your system administrator. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure Predictive lead scoring](configure-enable-sales-insights-addon.md#configure-predictive-lead-scoring)

 ## Understand predictive lead scoring in views
-When the Predictive lead scoring is enabled in your organization, you can use the **My Open Leads Scored** system view.
-This view gives you a list of leads that can be converted into opportunities.<br>
+The **My Open Leads Scored** system view is available for you When the Predictive lead scoring is enabled in your organization.
+This view provides a list of leads with different parameters including lead score, lead grade, and lead score trend.
+By analyzing these parameters, you can  identify and prioritize leads to convert into opportunities.<br>

 The following screen displays a typical view that consist of columns which can be used to analyze and prioritize the leads.<br>
 ![My open leads scored view](media/my-open-lead-score-view.png "My open leads scored view")

 The numbered columns are:
-1.	**Lead Score.** Specifies the value that is representative of the likelihood of the lead to convert into an opportunity on a scale of 0 - 100.
+1.	**Lead Score.** Specifies the value that is representative of the likelihood of the lead to convert into an opportunity on a scale of 1 - 100.
 A lead with score of 100 has the highest likelihood of converting into an opportunity.
 2.	**Lead Grade.** Specifies the grades of a lead that are categorized into A, B, C, and D with colors green, purple, yellow, and red, respectively, where Grade A (green) is the lead with highest likelihood for conversion into an opportunity followed by Grade B (purple), Grade C (yellow), and Grade D (red).
 System administrator can define lead score ranges for a grade, depending on your organizational requirements.
 3. **Lead Score Trend.** Specifies the direction in which a lead is trending such as **Improving** (up arrow), **Declining** (down arrow), **Steady** (right arrow), or **Not enough info**.
 These trends are displayed by comparing the present lead score with the previous score.
 For example, the score of a lead was 65 and the present score is decreased to 45, a down arrow is displayed in the **Lead Score Trend** column specifying that the lead is losing traction and needs some action from you to improve the score.